 Dumb Crows First Side Scrolling Adventure

 My first and actual platform game.
-Unfortunately, it's got alot of glitches, and the storyline as depicted in the game information window doesn't match with the gameplay at all.
-Can't say this thing's my best work so far, but we all have had been newbies once, and usually one learns from his/her mistakes.
+Unfortunately, it's got alot of glitches, and the storyline as depicted in the game information window doesn't really match with the gameplay.
+Can't say this thing's my best work, but we all have had been newbies once, and usually one learns from his/her mistakes.
 Anyway, it is available below for download incase you want to try it out.

 Crower VS The Time

 One of my last experimental game projects that actually turned into a game.
 This game stars an limbless Dumb-Crow named Crower, who, according to the game storyline, has in an weird fate fallen asleep while playing some videogames that he gotten at some flea market(Ok, i made up the last bit.
 That Crower fellow really got those games at some lottery), but strangely can’t wake up on his own, so his inner ego is now called to help wake himself up.

 The game was first known as Dumb-Crow VS The Time, and were later changed to Crower VS The Time.
 Development of this game started at the end of August 2006, and lasted towards February 2008(about 3 years lesser than Kazooie in The Treasure Land).
 I even made an version with the game text translated into english as well, that only took me a couple hours on a single night to accomplish.
 Looking back on this game, it sure has it’s flaws.
 But it was kinda rushed to completion, so some things were cut from the game, like the option to play some minigames after having completed the game(it’s sister difficulty levels included), an level select screen(which would have been accessed via an cheat code), and a few more stuffs.
 Even an rotating tip-box object was planned(for providing hints about certain stuff), but alas was left out, as I never saw any use for it anywhere in the game.
 An ending for the game’s Super-Hard mode were to be included in the game, but had to be dropped for reasons beyond my own recalling.